-As part of National Poison Prevention Week, March 20-26, HSHS St. Francis wants to inform the community about the dangers of potentially poisonous medicines and chemicals and share tips on how to keep your loved ones safe.
+As part of National Poison Prevention Week, March 20-26, HSHS St. Joseph's wants to inform the community about the dangers of potentially poisonous medicines and chemicals and share tips on how to keep your loved ones safe.

 Accidental poison consumption can range from children swallowing soap or cleaning products to adults taking an unadvised dosage of certain medicines.
-Medical experts at HSHS St. Francis remind everyone it is important to keep any potentially harmful products out of the reach of children and read labels carefully before taking any medications.
+Medical experts at HSHS St. Joseph's remind everyone it is important to keep any potentially harmful products out of the reach of children and read labels carefully before taking any medications.

 If you encounter someone who was potentially exposed to poisonous material:

 - Call 911 if they are unconscious or having difficulty breathing.

 - Remain calm.

 - Most poison emergencies can be resolved quickly over the phone.

 - Contact the Poison Control helpline.